 The industry standard for sherry filtering is to use a 0,45 micron filter.
 Yeast cells will not be able to pass through.
 For most en rama bottlings, typically a larger 1 micron filter will be used.
 Big clots of yeast cells will be taken out, but it’s perfectly possible for smaller, individual cells to pass through.
 However given the limited amounts, this is perfectly harmless for consumption, it’s even said to contain beneficial antioxidant compounds.

-Barbadillo’s Manzanilla En Rama pioneered this category of sherries in 1999 and have released four sacas every year (each with a drawing of a local animal on its label).
+Barbadillo’s Manzanilla En Rama pioneered this category of sherries in 1999 and has been released in four sacas every year (one for every season, each with a drawing of a local animal on its label).
 González Byass bottled the first Fino en rama in 2010: Tio Pepe En Rama.
 Nowadays most Bodegas have one or more en rama sherries on the market – most of them are obviously older examples:

 - Argüeso Manzanilla San León Reserva de Familia

 - Barbadillo Manzanilla Solear En Rama

 - Delgado Zuleta Goya XL Manzanilla En Rama

 - Emilio Hidalgo La Panesa Fino Especial